EqualExperts/mongo.sampler.js/README.md

 sampler will copy these documents over to a database called 'sampler' into a collection named as 'x.y', where x is the database name, and y is the collection name.
+It will clear out this collection in 'sampler' before each run.

 #TODO
 Run sampler from your mongo prompt as: